acic2017/Butterfly-SDM/README.md

 #### Data integrity:

 The data_for_sdm.csv that is created contains ALL Lepidoptera observations with valid inputs from both databases, worldwide, regardless of number of observations.
 The final output is put through a series of filters to ensure only North American species and a minimum number of observations (13) is obtained.
 This was done to allow researchers the ability to access a clean, combined version of the observations, and be used on any number of unforeseen future analysis

+In order to remove or change these filters, for example, to include ALL observations not just those from North America or ones that are less that the 13 observations per species threshold, organize.py may be altered; see the file itself for more detailed instructions.

 #### Runtimes: